 Our research interests

 We try to understand what animals eat and why.
-We then use foraging behavior to study individual animals, species’ populations, and entire ecosystems.
+We use foraging behavior as a lens to study individual animals, species’ populations, and entire ecosystems.

 Current Research Projects

-Linking foraging behavior with individual- and population-level consequences relies on our ability to accurately measure an individual’s body condition.
-For large animals, like ungulates, this can requires invasive or destructive sampling methods.
+Linking foraging behavior with individual- and population-level consequences relies on our ability to accurately measure an individual’s body mass and condition.
+For large animals, like ungulates, this has often required invasive or destructive sampling methods.

-In collaboration with engineers at UC Merced, we are developing a platform for automated measurement of body mass and size in large animals.
+In collaboration with the University of Massachusetts Amherst, we are developing a platform for automated measurement of body mass and size in large animals.
 This platform will allow scientists and ecosystem managers to track body condition non-invasively across populations in real time and also provide data on population age structure and overall health.

 Large herbivores must navigate dramatic changes in quality and availability of plant foods as seasons shift from summer to winter or wet to dry.
 Using fine-scale temporal sampling of diet composition across entire communities of herbivores, we are investigating how dietary-niche overlap among species changes with the seasons.
 Alongside collaborators at Wake Forest University and in The Netherlands, we also study how the seasonal wildebeest migration in the Serengeti alters niche overlap among non-migratory species and based on the water dependence of those species.